YaN9-Y/lafin/README.md

 python train.py --model [stage] --checkpoints [path to checkpoints]
 ```

-For example, to train the landmark prediction model on CelebA dataset under `./checkpoints/celeba` folder, run:
+For example, to train the landmark prediction model on CelebA dataset, the checkpoints folder is `./checkpoints/celeba` folder, run:

 ```
 python3 train.py --model 1 --checkpoints ./checkpoints/celeba